[Editor’s Note: Click here for the SHOT Show 2020 coverage.]

 SIG P320: First Impressions – I was underwhelmed by the new SIG pistol.
 Too bad, as I was really hoping this would be a home run.
 Others like the pistol, so make sure you check it out for yourself.

 Winchester Defender Segmenting Slug for the 20 Gauge – Winchester Ammunition introduced a new segmenting slug at the 2014 SHOT Show.
 This 20 gauge load uses a 3/4 oz slug that breaks up on impact, forming a devastating wound profile.
-Click the link to see the video of the slug hitting gelatin.
+These pieces form three distinct wound channels, with the intent of causing rapid incapacitation.

 Miller Precision Arms 300 Win Mag AR – The new MPA300 is the first and only AR platform rifle chambered for the .300 Win Mag.
 This new rifle was on display and available for shooting at the Media Day event here at the SHOT Show 2014.
 Did we shoot it?
 Hell yeah.
 Click the link to read the full report and see all of the photos.

-Smith & Wesson M&P Bodyguard: First Impressions – If you like the original Bodyguard 380, but wanted (or needed) it do be available without the integral laser, then this gun is for you.
+Smith & Wesson M&P Bodyguard 380 Review – If you like the original Bodyguard 380, but wanted (or needed) it do be available without the integral laser, then this gun is for you.
 The pistol shoots and operates much the same as the first gun, but without the laser.
 We got a chance to shoot it at Media Day at the Range.
 It performed well.

 Slide Fire Bump Sled – Definitely one of the more fun things to shoot at Media Day was the new Bump Sled from Slide Fire.
 Essentially, you flip an AR-15 upside down, stick it in a special machine gun chassis and it is time to legally rock and roll.
 I don’t know if it has a practical application this side of a zombie invasion, but it was worth shooting.

-Glock 42: A First Look – We got a chance to shoot the Glock 42 at Media Day.
+Glock 42 Review – We got a chance to shoot the Glock 42 at Media Day.
 Most of the people shooting it really liked it.
 It shoots very well, felt like a thin Glock and had minimal recoil.
 We would like to see a 9mm version introduced very soon, but if you like the .380 ACP, you will definitely like this pistol.

 Pre Show News and Rumors